samthebest/scala-build-files/scala-data-science-project/README.md

 The jupyter notebook appears to have a number of issues, particularly in the display of images and such.
 Therefore the examples provided do not have any plotting.

 ## To run your code from your intellij project

 First run

 ```
-sbt package
+sbt publish-local
 ```

-Then in the notebook (for example based on my path)
+Then in the notebook (for example based on `organization` and `name in build.sbt)

 ```
-load.jar("/home/sam/src/scala-build-files/scala-data-science-project/target/scala-2.10/fred_2.10-0.1.0.jar")
+// iScala:
+%libraryDependencies += "com.fred" % "fred_2.10" % "0.1.0"

+// jupyter:
+load.ivy("com.fred" % "fred_2.10" % "0.1.0")
 ```

 then in a new cell